epics-containers/ibek/docs/developer/explanations/entities.rst

         - dbLoadRecords of dls_pmac_asyn_motor.template

-The example **IOC instance entity file** is shown below along with the stIOC file that ibek will generate from it.
+The example **IOC instance entity file** is shown below along with the st.cmd file that ibek will generate from it.

 Click the arrows to reveal the files.